siotour/dynarace/README.md

-h1 DynaRace
+DynaRace

-An aracde-style racing game with procedurally generated tracks, power-ups, and AI opponents.
+An arcade-style racing game with procedurally generated tracks, power-ups, and AI opponents.